 Assembly is the house painting is built on, but it is a time consuming endeavor.
 Clipping sprues, scraping mold lines, complex directions…let us help.

-In most cases, the price of assembly is already worked into our painting cost.
-This helps us to expedite quotes as well as making our estimates easier to understand.
+In most cases, the price of assembly will appear as a separate charge from painting.
+This helps make our estimates easier to understand.
 There are a few exceptions to this, such as scratch built or converted figures.
 Likewise for models featured in our web store, the price of assembly is already accounted for in the price.

 The Assembly Process